 Christmas is another time where it makes sense to do a 1 day declutter.
 If you have children, this makes sense in particular.
 For our family, Christmas involves buying gifts for our children and for other family and friends.
 A 1 day declutter will help to create space for the purchases and gifts they will receive.
 You can find a declutter checklist on my blog to help you get started.

 Again, always involve children in this decluttering process.
 They may actually declutter more than you would have chosen.
 Encourage that spirit of giving and ask your children if they would like to pass these items along to anyone in particular.
+It is a win win for everyone.
 You may be surprised and proud to hear their responses.

 Birthdays are another special time where you can do a 1 day declutter.
 Children, in particular, will be receiving gifts for their birthdays.
-Encourage and help them to declutter any toys or unused items that they no longer enjoy playing with.
-You can find a declutter checklist on my blog to help you get started.
-Remind them that they will be making space for birthday gifts, and this will likely motivate them to pass along their unwanted belongings.
+Encourage and help them to declutter any outgrown toys or one item they no longer enjoy playing with.
+You can find a declutter checklist on my blog to help you get started and you can work at your own pace.
+Remind them that they will be making space for birthday gifts, and this will likely be the best way to motivate them to pass along their unwanted belongings.

 After the passing of a loved one:

 Another time when a 1 day declutter makes sense is after the passing of a loved one.
 This can be particularly challenging, so please take this process slowly.
 There is no need to feel pressured or pressed for time.
-Also, involve some support when you are ready to declutter the belongings of a loved one who has passed.
+Also, involve some support when you are ready to declutter the belongings of a loved one who has passed because of the emotional attachment.

 Touching and handling the items of someone you’ve lost can be especially distressing, so ask for emotional support.
 Decluttering may also aid in your healing and provide a sense of hope.
 Give yourself time to grieve before you consider this decluttering process.
 It may take many months or even a few years before you are ready to take this challenge on.
-Speak to a grief counselor to discuss the matter and decide if you are ready.
+There are no quick decisions here.
+Speak to a grief counselor to discuss the matter and decide if you are ready to even tackle the entire process.

 HOW TO DECLUTTER: